-NOTE: You cannot get just a body from me, bodysuits are only available as part of a fullsuit commission.
-If at a later time you choose to upgrade to a fullsuit you have to send back the parts I already made (at your own cost).
+NOTE: You cannot get just a body from me, bodysuits are only available as part of a fullsuit commission (All orders must contain at least the head) If at a later time you choose to upgrade to a fullsuit you have to send back the parts I already made (at your own cost).

 This has No bodysuit and is worn with clothes.